rohanmarathe567-code/RentTracker/memory-bank/activeContext.md

+[2025-03-30 12:15:02] - Updated RentTracker.http baseUrl port from 7001 to 7000 to match the correct HTTP port

+[2025-03-30 12:14:29] - Updated RentTracker.http baseUrl from https://localhost:7001 to http://localhost:7001 since HTTPS is not configured in Program.cs for development

+[2025-03-30 12:02:44] - Updated RentTracker.http baseUrl from https://localhost:7149 to https://localhost:7001 to match the configured HTTPS port in launchSettings.json

 [2025-03-30 11:49:10] - Project Structure Update: Completed major restructuring of the project.
 All API-related files moved to dedicated Api directory with proper organization including Models, Data, Services, and new Endpoints directory.